English Online Dictionary. What means ghost? What does ghost mean?

 - (Internet) An unresponsive user on IRC, resulting from the user's client disconnecting without notifying the server.

-- (computing) An image of a file or hard disk.
+- (computing) A copy of a file or record.

 - Synonym: backup